tkareine/jekyll-minibundle/Readme.md

 ## Asset bundling

-A straightforward way to bundle assets with any tool that supports reading input files from STDIN and writing the output to STDOUT.
-The bundled file has MD5 digest in the filename.
+This is a straightforward way to bundle assets with any tool that supports reading input from STDIN and writing the output to STDOUT.
+You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
+The outcome will be a markup tag containing the path to the bundle file, and the generated site will have the bundle file in that path.
+The MD5 digest of the file will be included in the filename.

-Place `minibundle` block with configuration to your content file where you want the generated markup to appear.
-For example, for bundling JavaScript sources:
+Place `minibundle` block with configuration into your content file where you want the generated markup to appear.
+For example, to bundle a set of JavaScript sources:

     {% minibundle js %}
     source_dir: _assets/scripts